XBraid/xbraid/docs/Introduction.md

   \latexonly
    \footnote{ Lions, J., Yvon Maday, and Gabriel Turinici.
 "A''parareal''in time discretization of PDE's."
 Comptes Rendus de l'Academie des Sciences Series I Mathematics 332.7 (2001): 661-668.}
   \endlatexonly
-  but not for a multilevel scheme like Warp where the coarsest grid is of trivial size.
+  but not for a multilevel scheme like \f$\chi\f$Braid where the coarsest grid is of trivial size.
 - By forming the coarse grid to have the same sparsity structure and time stepper as the fine grid, the algorithm can recur easily and efficiently.
 - Interpolation is ideal or exact, in that an application of